Every NFL Division's Biggest Winner Through Early Free Agency

 A year ago, the Jacksonville Jaguars signed Calais Campbell to a four-year, $60 million contract.
 Campbell provided the best season of his career and helped mold the Jaguars into Super Bowl contenders.
-The opposite happened after the Cleveland Browns made Kevin Zeitler the league's high-paid guard (at the time).
+The opposite happened after the Cleveland Browns made Kevin Zeitler the league's then-highest-paid guard.
 Zeitler's play didn't amount to much on a 0-16 roster featuring an unprepared rookie quarterback.

 Those squads in need of the most improvement often use free agency as a buoy to plug numerous holes before the draft arrives.
-These organizations tend to be the biggest winners in free agency, because they accomplish the most in a short amount of time.
+These organizations tend to be considered the biggest winners in free agency because they accomplish the most in a short amount of time.

 As English poet Alfred Lord Tennyson wrote, "Hope smiles from the threshold of the year to come, whispering 'it will be happier.'"